 Confidentiality of Hearings and Records:

-All papers and records, other than the final judgment, pertaining to the UPA action or UPA proceeding are subject to inspection only by the parties to the action and their attorney(s) of record pursuant to Family Code 7643 - external link.
+All papers and records, other than the final judgment, pertaining to the Parentage action filed before January 1, 2023, and petitions involving assisted reproduction are subject to inspection only by the parties to the action and their attorney(s) of record pursuant to Family Code 7643 - external link.

 How to Start a Case

-A Uniform Parentage Act case, or parentage case, is used to officially establish a parent-child relationship between a child (or children) and his or her father.
+A Parentage case is used to officially establish a parent-child relationship between a child (or children) and his or her father.
 Once parentage is established, the court may make orders for child support, health insurance, child custody, visitation, name change, reimbursement of pregnancy and birth expenses and restraining orders.
 The forms packet used to start a case is: